 8. Earn Money for Rescues by Using ResQWalk

-Check out the ResQWalk app.
-ResQwalk is a mobile app that enables you to raise money for homeless animals and earn prizes every time you go for a walk.
+If you’re looking for an easy way to help your local animal shelter check out the ResQWalk app.
+ResQwalk is an app that enables you to raise money for homeless animals and earn prizes every time you go for a walk.

 Other cool features of the app include: prizes at the end of each walk, a news section with pet related content, a shop section with product deals and offers, and profile pages for users and rescues to track both miles walked and dollars raised.